jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 If you are unsure about the correctness of the graph, you can show the formula that you used to generate the data for the graph.
 However, the graphs must have the X-axis and Y-axis with labels and units.
-An example graph will be discussed in during one of the discussion sessions.

 ### Question 1 (10 points)